partmor/CarND-VehicleDetection-P5/README.md

 ![video_sample]

 The solution video is included in the repo, named `project_video_solution.mp4.` You can also find here a [YouTube link](https://www.youtube.com/watch?v=E_4T9Nx5Lo4) to the video.

+# Challenge

+The vehicle detection pipeline has been combined with the [lane detection pipeline](https://github.com/partmor/CarND-AdvancedLaneLines-P4) in the notebook `p5_challenge_solution.ipynb`, linked [here](p5_challenge_solution.ipynb).

+In this new approach the `VehicleTracker` class has been extended to keep track of the lanes trough the `Line` class and the `lane_detection_pl()` method.
+The core methods for lane detection can be found in the `p4_aux.py` script, while the camara distortion parameters, and source/destination points definition are saved as *pickles* in the `challenge` folder.

+![challenge_sample]

+The solution video is located in the latter folder, and named as `challenge_solution.mp4`.
+A [YouTube link](https://www.youtube.com/watch?v=vclfSxV7XbA) is also provided.